-- 4. In compliance with public health regulations, new students must show evidence that they are free of active tuberculosis, measles, mumps and rubella.All students must have a skin TB test performed within the United States.
-Upon arrival on campus, skin tests are available at the Campus Health Center.
+- 1. In compliance with public health regulations, new students must show evidence that they are free of active tuberculosis, measles, mumps and rubella.
+All students must have a skin TB test performed within the United States.
+Upon arrival on campus, TB skin tests can be taken at the Campus Health Center.
 If skin test is positive, a follow up x-ray is required.
-Measles, mumps and rubella vaccination (MMR) clearance is also required prior to registration. - 5.
-Health Insurance Required: Before being permitted to enroll at Leeward CC, all non-resident international students must demonstrate proof of enrollment in a health and accident insurance plan.
-The intent of this requirement is to protect international students from the high cost of unanticipated health care expenses resulting from accidents or illness. - 6.
-I-20 Form Will Be Provided By the College: A SEVIS I-20 form is required by the United States Department of State for a student visa.
-The I-20 will be issued by the Office of International Programs after the student is accepted. - 7.
-Deadline: Because of the Controlled Growth Policy of the University of Hawai'i System, applications will be accepted until the non-resident enrollment quota (which includes international students) is reached.
+At least one of two measles, mumps and rubella vaccinations (MMR) is also required prior to enrollment. - 2.
+Health Insurance Required: Before being permitted to enroll at Leeward CC, all international students must demonstrate proof of enrollment in a health and accident insurance plan.
+The intent of this requirement is to protect international students from the high cost of unanticipated health care expenses resulting from accidents or illness.